bugsbugsbux/notes-on-nix/notes-on-nix.md

 # create new generation including the specified packages
 nix-env --install   regex1 regex2-version regex3
 nix-env -i          regex1 regex2-version regex3

+# Using --install as shown above matches the regex against all nixpkgs
+# and installs the latest matching one.
+This is slow and might not
+# install the intended package.
+Instead add the --attr or -A option to
+# interpret the arguments as attribute paths selecting from the default
+# nix-expression (see:
+# nixos.org/manual/nix/stable/command-ref/files/default-nix-expression)
+# or the result of the expression in the file given with -f or --file .
+# This is faster due to nix's lazy evaluation ignoring all parts of the
+# set which were not indexed.
+That this also applies to --upgrade .
+nix-env --install --attr    nixos.pkgname1     # on NixOS nix-env -iA                 nixpkgs.pkgname1   # on other systems nix-env -iA -f '<nixpkgs>'  pkgname1    # instead of default nix-expr

 # create new generation without the specified packages
 nix-env --uninstall regex1 regex2
 nix-env -e          regex1 regex2